drplote/FG-2e-PlayersOption/README.md

 #### Weapon Type:
 The damage type of the weapon is needed to determine which crit table to roll on.
 I try to determine the damage type of the weapon by looking at all of the possible damage types on the action that was used to roll the attack.
 If, for example, you attack with a morningstar from the PHB, this will look at the damage entries and see that it has bludgeoning and piercing damage.
 If multiple damage types (of the bludgeoning, piercing, and slashing types) are found, it will randomly select one to roll the critical hit against.
 If none of those damage types are found (because they weren't set, or maybe the weapon only does fire damage) no critical hit will be rolled.

-A planned future improvement is to allow this to be specified in the "properties" section of a weapon item, and it will look there first before digging into the damage entries.
+**A planned near-future improvement is to allow this to be specified in the "properties" section of a weapon item, and it will look there first before digging into the damage entries.**

 #### Weapon Size:
 Weapon size is needed to determine critical hit severity.
 Since this isn't currently recorded in the base 2E ruleset, it will first try to look at the "properties" field on the attack action for text in the format "Size: s", where "s" could be "Tiny, Small, Medium, Large, Huge, Gargantuan" (or just the first letter of those).
 If it sees nothing recognizable there, it will look for an item in the creature's inventory that the attack action may have come from, and if it finds one, looks at the properties of that weapon in the same manner.